fantasycalendar/FoundryVTT-Sequencer/README.md

 - *Animations* - Fixed users not being able to teleport or move tokens they do not own
 - *Animations* - Fixed `.moveSpeed()` not affecting the duration of the animation
 - *Animations* - Fixed `.delay()` not being respected
-- *Effects* - Fixed major memory leak where effect textures were not properly destroyed afer being used
+- *Effects* - Fixed memory leak where effect textures were not properly destroyed
 - *Effects* - Tweaked `.filter()` to allow being called multiple times (layered filters!)
 - *Effects* - Adjusted `.origin()` to be able to accept a `Document` object to infer the UUID from
 - *Effects* - Fixed `.from()` not taking mirror x/y into account on tokens